maxburian/SAXS_py3/doc/install.rst

    python setup.py install

 This installs the Python module where it is found by Python, creates the command line tools and installs them on the system.
 Where that is, depends on the Python installation.
+The setup script will also try to satisfy all the dependencies by downloading and installing them.